 Monitoring and Follow-Up

-Understanding the time frame for foot wound healing helps set realistic expectations for recovery.
+Understanding the time frame for healing helps set realistic expectations for recovery.

 - Treatment plan adjustments as needed